Sch0u/PictureFlex/README.md

 ## Description

-I made this as a HF 1 project in school, so her is it!
+I made this as a HF 1 project in school, so here it is!

 ### Dependencies